dkalantari/MMAI894MaskDetection/README.md

 ![Object Detection](https://i.ibb.co/TLTTDFs/fig22-good-on-groundtruth.jpg)

-Our experimentation with increasing the number of epochs pushed the model to perform considerably better than only 25 epochs as it allowed the model to have higher passes through a considerably bigger dataset and therefore optimize the weights more effectively by gathering more features from each training batch.
+Our experimentation with increasing the number of epochs pushed the model to perform considerably better than only 25 epochs as it allowed the model to have greater number of passes through the dataset and therefore learn the weights more effectively by performing more feature-extractions from each training batch.
+We have also experimented with other model parameters and hyperparameters to finalize on the best model.
 ![Tensorbaord_results](https://i.ibb.co/JpvygmN/tensorboard-result1.png)

 ### Inference Performance on Test Data (mAP@.5 85.1%, Recall 88.6%, Precision 57.3%):